Eight Ways to Declutter Your Kitchen Worktops

 7. Integration Inspiration

-Of course, the beauty of stone as a worktop material is its durability and ability to therefore integrate devices and utensils.
+Of course, the beauty of stone as a worktop material is its durability and ability to integrate devices and utensils.
 So, your draining board is cut into your granite.
-Your electrical points hidden within a marble kitchen island.
+Your electrical points are hidden within a marble kitchen island.
 As a stone worktop can withstand a lot of activity, the possibilities for integration are considerable.

 8. Decorative Splash

 Decluttering does not mean that there is no space for the superfluous.
 Simply be thoughtful about your decorative choices.
-Choose wider sections of worktop for vases or fruit bowls and place them away from other counter top items.
+Choose wider sections of worktop for vases or fruit bowls and place them away from other countertop items.
 Otherwise, look to the walls for complementary decoration.
 Wall clocks should reflect the colour tone of your stone surface so that the decoration and decluttered worktop are coherent.